rehanvipin/work/content/whatnext.md

 * Writing documentation.
 It's useful because that's what people see first and that's how they can contribute and use what you're building.
 [Some points from here](https://www.freecodecamp.org/news/how-to-write-good-documentation/) and [this place which shows you how to start](https://www.writethedocs.org/guide/writing/beginners-guide-to-docs/).
 There are also [principles to follow](https://www.writethedocs.org/guide/writing/docs-principles/).
 * Common design patterns (with examples?)
+* Angular has its own "learn next" [page](https://angular.io/guide/architecture-next-steps) in which "schematics" seems to be something cool.

-No rush, gonna add things whenever I feel the need to (I believe that is the best way for me to learn) 🍃.
+No rush, gonna add things whenever I feel the need to 🍃